epam/edp-install/docs/headlamp-user-guide/add-application.md

   !![Integrate with jira server](../assets/headlamp-user-guide/headlamp-integrate-jira-server.png "Integrate with jira server")

-15. Select the **Integrate with Jira Server** check box in case it is required to connect Jira tickets with the commits and have a respective label in the Fix Version field.
+6. Select the **Integrate with Jira Server** check box in case it is required to connect Jira tickets with the commits and have a respective label in the Fix Version field.

   !!! note
       To adjust the Jira integration functionality, first apply the necessary changes described on the [Adjust Jira Integration](../operator-guide/jira-integration.md) page, and setup the [Adjust VCS Integration With Jira](../operator-guide/jira-gerrit-integration.md).
       Pay attention that the Jira integration feature is not available when using the GitLab CI tool.

-16. In the **Jira Server** field, select the Jira server.
+7. In the **Jira Server** field, select the Jira server.

-17. Specify the pattern to validate a commit message.
+8. Specify the pattern to validate a commit message.
 Use regular expression to indicate the pattern that is followed on the project to validate a commit message in the code review pipeline.
 An example of the pattern: `^[PROJECT_NAME-d{4}]:.*$`.

-18. Specify the pattern to find a Jira ticket number in a commit message.
+9. Specify the pattern to find a Jira ticket number in a commit message.
 Based on this pattern, the value from EDP will be displayed in Jira.
-Combine several variables to obtain the desired value.
+Combine several variables to obtain the desired value:

   !![Mapping field name](../assets/headlamp-user-guide/headlamp-advanced-mapping.png "Mapping field name")

-19. In the **Mapping field name** section, specify the names of the Jira fields that should be filled in with attributes from EDP:
+10. In the **Mapping field name** section, specify the names of the Jira fields that should be filled in with attributes from EDP:

   a.
 Select the name of the field in a Jira ticket from the **Mapping field name** drop-down menu.
 The available fields are the following: *Fix Version/s*, *Component/s* and *Labels*.